xushuhere/Grocery-List/GroupProject/Docs/UseCaseModel.md

 *Normal Scenario:*

 * User opens application
+* User selects user profile
 * User selects a grocery list that was previously created
-* User scrolls to the item type of the item they are looking for
+* User scrolls to the item they are looking for
-* User identifies the item they need to acquire
 * If user has not acquired specified item, no changes are made
-* If user has acquired specified item, user checks off the item
+* If user has acquired specified item, user selects the item checkbox
 * User is returned to the grocery list view

 **Use Case 5:** Maintain grocery lists